ScialdoneLab/CIARA/README.md

 ## Vignette

 The following vignette is available and completely reproducible.
 It uses single cell RNA seq from human embryo at the gastrulation state from [Tyser *et al.*, 2021](https://www.nature.com/articles/s41586-021-04158-y).
 The raw count matrix was downloaded from  [http://human-gastrula.net].
-An extremely rare population of primordial germ cells (PGCs-7 cells) is easily identified with entropy of mixing.
+An extremely rare population of primordial germ cells (PGCs-7 cells) is easily identified with CIARA.
 It can be accessed within R with:
 ```
 utils::vignette("CIARA")